prat-man/unique4j/README.md

 ## How To Use

-Declare a application unique ID which is a common constant for all the instances
+Declare an application unique ID which is a common constant for all the instances

     // unique application ID
     public static String APP_ID = "tk.pratanumandal.unique4j-mlsdvo-20191511-#j.6";